 As per the ICDR Regulations, the promoters are required to contribute in the IPO, not less than 20% of the post-IPO share capital of an issuer company.
-Any shortfall in the minimum contribution by the promoters can be fulfilled by calling in contribution of not more than 10% of the post-IPO share capital from alternative investment funds or foreign venture capital investors or scheduled commercial banks or public financial institutions or insurance companies registered with IRDAI.
+Any shortfall in the minimum contribution by the promoters can be fulfilled With Special Reference to Tax Treaties between India and by calling in contribution of not more than 10% of the post-IPO share capital from alternative investment funds or foreign venture capital investors or scheduled commercial banks or public financial institutions or insurance companies registered with IRDAI.

-The promoters have to bring the full amount of the promoters' contribution including premium at least I day prior to the issue opening date and such amount is to be kept in an escrow account specially opened for this purpose.
+The promoters have to bring the full amount of the promoters' contribution including premium at least 1 day prior to the issue opening date and such amount is to be kept in an escrow account specially opened for this purpose.
 However, where the IPO is for partly paid shares and the minimum promoters' contribution is more than INR 100 million, the promoters are required to bring in at least INR 100 million before the issue opening date and the remainder amount may be paid on pro-rated basis.